Arshu/AssembleWebApps/README.md

 # Getting Started

 ## Running Locally
-Clone the repo and run the appropriate **appweb.web** asp.net core application for the respective platform
+Clone the repo and run the appropriate **Arshu.AppBaseWeb** asp.net core application for the respective platform

 On first run the application will run the asp.net core kestrel server